Podcasts – Panopto

 Helpful information on accessing and viewing “podcasts”

 We use “podcast” as an umbrella term for both lecture capture and pre-recorded lectures.
-We record and make available most of the lectures and discussions a few hours after the session has concluded.
-Additionally, faculty will pre-record short lectures and distribute them before a class session.
-You can view most video content (linked from the course websites) on a personal computer or on a mobile device.
+We record and make available most of the lectures and discussions a few hours after the session has concluded using Panopto.
+The video content in Panopto is often linked from the course websites and can be viewed on a personal computer or on a mobile device – click here .

 Email email@example.com with support questions related to podcasts.